mendix/docs/content/developerportal/operate/trends-v4.md

 ## 1 Introduction

-To track the usage growth of your app, and to debug performance problems, the Mendix Cloud includes detailed graphs on both infrastructure and application level.
-These graphs show various performance trends of all your apps in the paid editions of the Mendix Platform.
+To track the usage growth of your app, and to debug performance problems, the Mendix Cloud includes detailed graphs of both your app and its environment.
+These graphs show performance trends of your apps in the paid editions of the Mendix Platform.
 If you experience issues with your app, always check the **Alerts** and **Trends** in the **Developer Portal** under **Operate**.

 {{% alert type="info" %}}
 This document describes the trends graphs available in Mendix Cloud V4.
 If your app is deployed to Mendix Cloud V3, please refer to [Trends in Mendix Cloud V3](trends).